ui/stamps-api-docs/source/reward_api.rst

 only_redeemable_in_this_store  No          `true` or `false`.
 Defaults to `false`.
-                                           If `true`, only rewards redeemable in given store will be returned. include_inactive_vouchers      No          Boolean indicating response include inactive vouchers or not channel                        No          Integer indicating channel number to be queried for reward.
+                                           If `true`, only rewards redeemable in given store will be returned. include_inactive_vouchers      No          Boolean indicating response include inactive vouchers or not channel                        No          :ref:`Integer <Channel Type>` indicating channel number to be queried for reward.
 ============================== =========== ===================================================================